Yadavalli Suryanarayana

-Yadavalli Suryanarayana (1888–1939) was an Indian actor and thespian known for his works in Telugu cinema and Telugu theatre.
+Yadavalli Suryanarayana (1888–1939) was an Indian actor known for his works in Telugu cinema and Telugu theatre.
 He made his transition from theater to cinema in 1932.
 He contributed to the Telugu theatre for over three decades.

 Early life

 Suryanarayana was born in Guntur, Andhra Pradesh in a Telugu Vaidika Brahmin family.
 He was the eldest son to Yadavalli Ramakrishnayya and Vengamamba.
 His elder sister Seetha died early.
 His other siblings were Gopala Krishna, Venkata Subbu Lakshmi and Rama Rao.
 His father was an officer in the British Government.
 Coming from an educated family, Suryanarayana successfully completed matriculation, learned Sanskrit and Telugu along with Panchakavyas.
 He started performing on stage while he was still a student.

 Early career

 He toured Andhra Pradesh with Mylavaram Balabharati Nataka Samajam of Vijaywada and Seetharamanjaneya Nataka Samajam of Eluru.
 He portrayed many roles in plays such as Satyavan in Savithri, Rama in Rama Paduka Pattabhishekam, Dushyantudu in Sakunthala, Sarangadhara in Sarangadhara, Arjuna in Gayopakhyanam, Bahuka in Chitranaleeyam, and as Duryodhana in Veni Samharam, Draupadi Vastrapaharanam and Pandava Udyoga Vijayam plays.